briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

     shall avoid water resources.
 A 50 foot undisturbed natural buffer shall be provided around surface waters of the state unless infeasible.
-If it is infeasible to provide and maintain an undisturbed 50-foot natural buffer, the SWP3 shall comply with the stabilization requirements in [Section 1355.09(b)(1)][CFCO 1355.09(b)(1)] for areas within 50 feet of a surface water or riparian or wetland setbacks if applicable, whichever is greater;
-    and minimize soil compaction and, unless infeasible, preserve topsoil.
-If the applicant is permitted to disturb areas within 50 feet of a water resource, the following conditions shall be addressed in the SWP3:
+If it is infeasible to provide and maintain an undisturbed 50-foot natural buffer, the <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> shall comply with the stabilization requirements in [Section 1355.09(b)(1)][CFCO 1355.09(b)(1)] for areas within 50 feet of a surface water or riparian or wetland setbacks if applicable, whichever is greater; and minimize soil compaction and, unless infeasible, preserve topsoil.
+If the applicant is permitted to disturb areas within 50 feet of a water resource, the following conditions shall be addressed in the <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr>:

         1. _(A)_ All BMPs and stream crossings shall be designed as specified in the most recent edition of Rainwater and Land Development.